tabernacle8/AutoReloadTab/README.md

 # AutoReloadTab

 ## This extension was significantly altered by the Manifest V3 update that Chrome is forcing on developers.
 I'm sorry that functionality is impaired but I don't currently know enough about Chrome API to make anything without the limitation.
-Please, submit a push request if you have ideas or workarounds.
+Please, submit a pull request if you have ideas or workarounds.

 It's a chrome extension that reloads the tab.... thats it.
-Now manifest V3 compliant (With some changes sigh) Always open for push requests, always open to feedback.
+Now manifest V3 compliant (With some changes sigh) Always open for pull requests, always open to feedback.